 Monopods are most valued by sports and wildlife shooters along with video photographers.
 I currently have two monopods.
 One is a simple one like the Slik monopod pictured above.

 My other monopod is a little more complex as it has the folding feet on the bottom.
 Add a pan handle and you've got the perfect video monopod.

 Technically, a monopod could be used as a blunt weapon and airport security personnel could force you into checking your carry on luggage.
 Personally speaking, the majority of photographers that I've come across haven't had an issue on this one, but it's always a good idea to be aware of that possibility.

 As a traveling photographers you want your monopod to be short for easy portability.
-This $400 Gitzo Carbon fiber monopod has 6 sections and shrinks down to a little over 16 inches and weighs only 2 lbs.
+This $400 Gitzo Carbon fiber monopod has 6 sections and shrinks down to a little over 16 inches and still weighs only 2 lbs.
 That's overkill for you and me.

-At the opposite end of the spectrum is the Basic monopod for only $15.
+At the opposite end of the spectrum is the Amazon Basics monopod for only $15.
 It's a 4-section, aluminum monopod and compacts down to a little over 21 inches.

-It weighs less than one lb.
+It weighs less than 1 lb.

 Length and weight usually go hand in hand but carbon fiber monopods weigh less, usually 30-40% less than aluminum.
 Plastic is lightweight but plastic monopods won't last very long and don't do well with extreme heat or cold.

 Beware of travel monopods that have a cheap plastic mounting ring.
 If it breaks internally, it's near impossible to remove your camera from the monopod

 What really matters most is whether your travel monopod functions the way you want.
 No matter how small or how light it is, if it doesn't properly support your camera and lens properly or give you smooth video movements it's not worth packing.

 Monopods give you a nice bridge between the bulk and stability of using a tripod and the freedom of shooting handheld.
 If you're like me, you'll use your monopod as a trekking pole when you're hiking on rough or steep terrain.
 My monopod acts like a walking stick and it's also a good device for steadying my camera during longer exposures or while using a big lens.